vlntnwbr/HanserPyLibrary/README.md

 as of right now it seems like  links within the merged book (e.g. chapter references) do not work.

-* This may or may not be implemented in the future.

 The tool will check whether you are authorized to download the book before downloading anything.
 If you are unauthorized, the program will exit.